RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 -  It is also a good metric to use when evaluating models built with imbalanced training sets.
 	- F1 Score = 2 * [(Precision * Recall) / (Precision + Recall)]

+- validation data set is used to tune hyperparameters.

 ## Online vs Batch Prediction
 ![Alt text](image-3.png)